choeffer/360pibot/docs/install.rst

 The whole documentation is made with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules and documenting this.
+The whole documentation is stored in the ``docs/`` folder of the repository.
 The standard docstring format (ReStructuredText_ (reST)) is used.
 The used theme is from `Read the Docs`_ where also the documentation is hosted.
 Therefore, two more modules are needed for beeing able to modify or extend the documentation.
 How to use Sphinx is not part of this documentation.
 But there are good introductions and tutorials which provide a good starting point, see docs1_ , docs2_ , docs3_ and docs4_ .

 .. note::